 An object will sink in water if its density is greater than that of water.
-An object will kinetic energies of the particles.
+An object will float if its density is equal to kinetic energies of the particles.

 Substances can change state (melt, freeze, boil, evaporate, condense or sublimate), when they do mass is conserved.
 The same particles still exist.
 Changes of state are a physical change - the material has the same properties once the change is reversed.